Soro82/fantasy-football-quiz/README.md

 ### Welcome Area

 * The Welcome Area has a message at the top to welcome the user to the quiz.
-* The user is asked to enter their name in the box underneath and chose a level of difficulty, easy or hard.
+* The user is asked to enter their name in the box underneath and choose a level of difficulty, easy or hard.
 * The "Easy" button is initially selected and the questions are set to the easy questions when the quiz is loaded.
 * Next the user must click the "Start" button to start the quiz.
 This will hide the Welcome Area and display the Question Area.